 The Yoga Wall

-Abstract line art creates that professional atmosphere without literal yoga imagery that might feel cliché.
-The lines themselves suggest movement, flow, breath—supporting practice without dictating it.
-However, placement height matters—eye level when standing, visible when in child’s pose.
+Line work creates that focused, professional atmosphere without leaning on literal yoga imagery that can feel clichéd fast.
+The lines themselves suggest movement, flow, and breath — supporting your practice rather than dictating it.
+Placement height matters here: aim for eye level when standing, and make sure the piece stays visible when you fold into child’s pose.

 Kitchen Consciousness